Search

 • Agoraphobia, a fear of being in situations where escape might be difficult, such as crowded places or enclosed spaces

-These fears can impact everyday life and relationships, sometimes causing isolation or missed opportunities.
-Fortunately, effective psychological treatments are available and accessible.
+These fears can impact everyday life and relationships.
+Fortunately, effective psychological treatments are available.

 How Therapy Helps With Phobias